What happens after you submit your access agreement

 Access agreements are approved annually and we would not normally expect you to make in-year changes once the application cycle is under way.

-There are exceptional circumstances, though, in which it may be possible to make some changes to an approved agreement, for example where you need to clarify your access agreement or where you have spotted an error.
+There are exceptional circumstances in which it may be possible to make some changes to an approved agreement, for example where you need to clarify your access agreement or where you have spotted an error.
+Where changes are approved it is the institution’s responsibility to ensure compliance with CMA guidance.

 We also recognise that some uncertainties may remain at the time when we require you to take decisions on your fee levels and access agreement commitments.
 Where there are significant changes to your circumstances after the submission of your agreement and you wish to change any of your commitments as a result, any changes that reduce your commitments will require our approval.
 However, you must honour any financial commitments you have made to students – whether or not these change according to the fee charged will depend on how they have been advertised.